cleavetv/unity-framework/Readme.md

     return objA;
 }
 ```
-Note: We can inject in to any C# object as a Field or Property but we can only inject into MonoBehaviours as a Field, MonoRuntime will throw an assert if you try to inject into a Property.
-I think this might be a limitation of Unity but I will investigate this further.
 ### Transient types:
 Transient types are also quite basic.
 The difference between a singleton and a transient is when you define a singleton you give it an implementation but when you define a transient you give it a type.
 The injector will then create a brand new instance of that type when it injects.
 Transient types can define default constructors through the Factory just like any other object which will be run before injection takes place.